-NCHFA (the Agency) hopes the following will provide clarification on implementing 24CFR35, as well as offer guidance on what an Agency case manager will be looking for during a monitoring visit with respect to this regulation.
-NCHFA's goal is to be as flexible as possible by providing you, the ESFRLP Member (the Member), with 24 CFR 35 compliance options.
+NCHFA (the Agency) provides the following clarification on implementing 24 CFR 35, as well as offering guidance on what an Agency case manager will look for during a monitoring visit with respect to this regulation.
+NCHFA's goal is to be as flexible as possible by providing the ESFRLP Member (the Member), with 24 CFR 35 compliance options.

-Lead Hazard Information Pamphlet For all pre-1978 units assisted with ESFRLP funds, 24 CFR 35 requires that the occupants of the units be provided with the lead hazard information pamphlet developed by HUD, EPA and the Consumer Product Safety Commission entitled "2010 Lead-Safe Certified Guide to Renovate Right".
+Lead Hazard Information Pamphlet For all pre-1978 units assisted with ESFRLP funds, 24 CFR 35 requires the occupants of the units be provided the lead hazard information pamphlet developed by HUD, EPA and the Consumer Product Safety Commission entitled "2010 Lead-Safe Certified Guide to Renovate Right."
 Members must keep documentation in the case file certifying that the households received this pamphlet.

-Notices For all pre-1978 units assisted with ESFRLP funds, Members have the option of evaluating the units for lead-based paint, or presuming that lead-based paint is present throughout a unit.
+Notices For all pre-1978 units assisted with ESFRLP funds, Members have the option of evaluating for lead-based paint or presuming that lead-based paint is present throughout a unit.
 Copies of all notices must be kept in the respective case file.